UNSW-iGEM/poster-2020/site/sections/problem.md

 images:
   - 'Bleached coral.png'
 ---
-1. Science behind coral bleaching
-2. Stakeholders
-3. Ethicists/social science - why synbio

-**The Problem: Coral Bleaching**
+## The Problem: Coral Bleaching

 Reef building coral are complex, interconnected structures composed of polyps, each containing symbiotic microalgae such as Symbiodinium spp. within their tissues.
 These microalgae generate nutrients necessary for survival and establish a close relationship with their coral hosts.
 (1) Climate change causes stressful conditions, such as rising ocean temperatures, resulting in thermally induced protein denaturation and oxidative stress.
 The production of damaging reactive oxygen species (ROS) by the Symbiodinium triggers expulsion from the coral, resulting in coral starvation and eventual death.
 (2, 3) As the microalgae leaves the coral polyp, the white skeleton remains, representing what we know as the bleached-white expanse that already blankets more than 60% of the Great Barrier Reef.
 (4, 5)

-**Our Human Centred Approach To Coral Bleaching**
+## Our Human Centred Approach To Coral Bleaching

 The GBR, a hallmark of Australia’s national identity, is currently experiencing its third coral bleaching event in just five short years.The impacts of climate change, such as rising ocean temperatures, are devastating on natural environments.
 We have watched as Australian communities, industries and environments have been directly affected by corals bleached white.
 However, the problem of coral bleaching exists not only in the devastation of a natural and biodiverse ecosystem.
 Coral bleaching causes far-reaching problems for the people and societies who are deeply connected to, and depend on a healthy coral reef.
 This was the foundation of our team’s human-centred approach.